Acing it: Success of Nats, Astros puts attention on starters

 SCOTTSDALE, Ariz.
-(AP)Washington went against baseball’s trend toward bulked-up bullpens, dedicating 39 percent of its payroll to three starting pitchers: Max Scherzer, Stephen Strasburg and Patrick Corbin.
-The trio triumphed, lifting the Nationals to the first World Series title in the team’s 51-season history,
+(AP)Washington went against baseball’s trend toward bulked-up bullpens, dedicating 39% of its payroll to three starting pitchers: Max Scherzer, Stephen Strasburg and Patrick Corbin.
+The trio triumphed, lifting the Nationals to the first World Series title in the team’s 51-season history.

 Houston came within one win of its second championship in three seasons, led by a rotation headed by Gerrit Cole, Justin Verlander and Zack Greinke.